Aliases for PROM1 Gene

 GeneCards Summary for PROM1 Gene

 PROM1 (Prominin 1) is a Protein Coding gene.
-Diseases associated with PROM1 include Macular Dystrophy, Retinal, 2 and Stargardt Disease 4.
-Among its related pathways are Transcriptional misregulation in cancer and Embryonic and Induced Pluripotent Stem Cells and Lineage-specific Markers.
+Diseases associated with PROM1 include Macular Dystrophy, Retinal, 2 and Cone-Rod Dystrophy 12.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Transcriptional misregulation in cancer.
 Gene Ontology (GO) annotations related to this gene include cadherin binding and actinin binding.
 An important paralog of this gene is PROM2.

 UniProtKB/Swiss-Prot Summary for PROM1 Gene

 May play a role in cell differentiation, proliferation and apoptosis (PubMed:24556617).
 Binds cholesterol in cholesterol-containing plasma membrane microdomains and may play a role in the organization of the apical plasma membrane in epithelial cells.
 During early retinal development acts as a key regulator of disk morphogenesis.
 Involved in regulation of MAPK and Akt signaling pathways.
 In neuroblastoma cells suppresses cell differentiation such as neurite outgrowth in a RET-dependent manner (PubMed:20818439).